icodingclub/icodingclub.github.com/_posts/2019-02-01-Dissecting the Debounce.md

 ...

 ```
-Well, we are using this.value to get the entered text; nothing wrong in it, it's just we can also use event.target.value instead of that. let's do the change and see the output.
+Well, we are using `this.value` to get the entered text; nothing wrong in it, it's just we can also use `event.target.value` instead of that. let's do the change and see the output.

+### Try `event.target.value`

 Changes:
 ```js
 ...